 Tomokazu Matsuyama was born in Japan, 1976 and currently lives and works in Brooklyn, New York.
 He received his MFA in Communications Design from the Pratt Institute, New York.
 Matsuyama’s important exhibitions include the Japan Society, New York; the Harvard University, Massachusetts, the Katzen Arts Center at American University Museum, Washington D.C., and Museum of Contemporary Art Museum, Sydney, Australia, among other galleries and institutions.

-His works are in the permanent collections of Los Angeles County Museum of Art (LACMA), Asian Art Museum, San Francisco, the Royal Family, Bank of Sharjah Collection, Dubai, UAE, Microsoft Collection and more.
+His works are in the permanent collections of LACMA, Asian Art Museum, San Francisco, the Royal Family, Bank of Sharjah Collection, Dubai, UAE, Microsoft Collection and more.

 Matsuyama’s work responds to his own bi-cultural experience of growing up between Japan and America by bringing together aspects of both Eastern and Western aesthetic systems.
 His practice repositions traditional icons within a broader global context in order to create a distinctive style that resists cultural categorization and embodies what the artist refers to as the “struggle of reckoning the familiar local with the familiar global.”
 By raising questions of national and individual identity through the formal qualities and subject matter of his paintings, Matsuyama examines the “natural chaos” of our social environments and challenges viewers to confront their own conceptions of cultural homogeneity.